viperproject/prusti-assistant/README.md

 By default, this runs on save and on startup.

+### Formatting

+Formatting is supported through the `rustfmt` tool.
+Formatting style can be configured by creating a `rustfmt.toml` file in the same directory as your `Cargo.toml` file.
+Possible configuration settings can be found [here](https://github.com/rust-lang-nursery/rustfmt/blob/master/Configurations.md).
+More information about the `rustfmt` tool can be found [here](https://github.com/rust-lang-nursery/rustfmt).

+By default, this runs on save.

 ### Supports Multiple Rust Projects

 It supports multiple rust projects in the same workspace.
 The extension will search for `Cargo.toml` files in the workspace and use them as the root directories to generate diagnostics for.